lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 - Struct update syntax makes a new instance using values from an existing instance: `let user2 = User { active: false, ..user1 }`

-- But the values are moved, and `user1` values can no longer be used
+- Fields with the Copy trait are copied, else they're moved, and `user1` values can no longer be used.
+If a struct only uses types with the Copy trait it "inherits" the Copy trait.
+My own word for this is "transitive" like in math, but the book does not use this term.

 - Tuple structs seem to be tuples but with a name, which makes them different types